 However, the issue is that this approach is a zero sum game.
 It fails to recognize differing work styles, and promotes only one.
 It’s admirably human in the sense it wishes to bring us together and economize our movements, but it doesn’t cater to the moments when people need to escape and regroup mentally.

-Projects kick off with plenty of ‘huddles,’ and you always need to regroup and reorient along the way.
-However, this doesn’t mean you need your people to function in a consistently socialized environment without options for isolated deep thinking.
-And by ‘options,’ we are not talking about headphones.
+Projects kick off with plenty of ‘huddles' - and you always need to regroup and reorient along the way.
+However, this doesn’t mean you need folks to function in a consistently socialized environment.
+They need options, and by ‘options,’ we are not talking about just headphones and a cubicle.

-The growing trend of remote working also offers some pointers.
-Although it has met with success for some forms of boldly distributed companies, it fails to take hold in others.
+The growing trend of remote workers also offers some pointers.
+Its been met with success for boldly distributed companies, but it fails to take hold in others.
 Despite the arsenal of networking tools at our disposal, sometimes having the team in a single physical workplace is the most effective choice.

 In short, provide a quiet office space that lets people work how they need to.
 And whether your office space is already very openly planned or not, providing ancillary spaces for individual or small group use can deliver major benefits.

 Work pods located on existing floor plates provide a singular benefit that can be seen from two viewpoints:

 - They create a dedicated refuge for isolated tasks